tstuefe/JEP387/jep.md

 Advantages:

 - Much better defragmentation, also in long running VMs with many class load/unload cycles.
 More efficient coalescation of free chunks, allowing for larger contiguous memory ranges.
-Together with the separation of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.
+Together with the separation of chunk headers from their payload this allows for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.

-- More chunk sizes to choose from would result in less intrachunk waste.
+- More chunk sizes to choose from would result in less intra-chunk waste.
 The fact that chunks can grow in place is a nice bonus.

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
 This improves maintainability.
 It is also cheap to implement.